-During your training as a Registered Nurse, you will study in STI’s high-tech Sullivan Health Science Center.
+During your training as a Registered Nurse, you will study in STC’s high-tech Sullivan Health Science Center.
 You will attend lab and clinical on Southeast Tech’s campus or at a designated clinical site.
 Online classes also are offered.
 Your degree is backed by these other career-boosters:

 Accreditation: Southeast Tech’s LPN-to-RN program is accredited by the Accreditation Commission for Excellence in Nursing.

 Licensing: After graduating, you are eligible to take the NCLEX-RN to be licensed as an RN.